12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 If the manager must solve everything, when do they have time to develop people?
 When do they think strategically?

-We had created a layer of “super doers,” and employees didn’t want managers taking on their work and meddling so much.
+We had created a layer of “super doers,” and employees resented their managers meddling so much.

-Think about yourself.
+Think about this from a personal perspective.
 Does it feel good when your manager jumps in and does your job for you?

-Frustrated with failure, we lost many good managers and our previously solid performers became terrible managers and also left.
+Frustrated with failure, we lost good people when our previously solid performers became terrible managers.

 Thankfully, not every new manager struggled.